martijnkruiten/cf_surfsara_lib/README.md

 #### update ####

-You can run the same script it will detect that its an update `npf_installation`.
+You can run the same script it will detect that its an update `mpf_installation`.
 This script will overwrite:
  * surfsara library files: `masterfiles/lib/surfsara`
  * surfsara services files: `masterfiles/services/surfsara`
  * mustache template files and default.json files: `/var/cfengine/templates`